uhppoted/uhppoted-lib-dotnet/documentation/API/get-card-at-index.md

 ### Returns
 Returns `Ok` with a Nullable `Card` if the request was processed or an error otherwise.

-The `Ok` value is a card record if a card record was found at the index
+The `Ok` value is:
+- A card record if a card record was found at the index.
-- `null` if there was no record at the index
+- `null` if there was no record at the index.
-- `null` if the record at the index was deleted
+- `null` if the record at the index was deleted.

 ### Examples